Hrushi11/TextOverlapDetection/README.md

 ### Approach 1

 Simple object Detection for the target product and the text in the image.
-The bounding box generated for each of them will be checked if they intersect with each other, if yes it will be termed as `Overlapping`, if not then, 'No Overlapping'.
+The bounding box generated for each of them will be checked if they intersect with each other, if yes it will be termed as `Overlapping`, if not then, `No Overlapping`.

-**Problem:** In this case the bounding box are critical, if the text does not overlaps but the bounding box does, then still it is classified as an `Overlapping`.
+**Problem:** In this case the bounding box is critical, if the text does not overlaps but the bounding box does, then still it is classified as an `Overlapping`.
 Hence generating False Positives.

-For example here in this case, the text is not overlapping but the bounding box is.
+For example, here in this case, the text is not overlapping but the bounding box is.

 ![IMG](https://github.com/Hrushi11/TextOverlapDetection/blob/main/UtilRes/boundW.png?raw=true)